 Track 2 reintegration provides a structured professional support system that goes far beyond independent job hunting.
 Unlike regular job searching, this process includes dedicated coaching, employer liaison services, and specialised guidance for individuals with work limitations or health considerations.

 Regular job searching typically involves individuals managing their own applications, networking, and negotiations.
 Track 2 reintegration, however, assigns professional specialists who understand both the employee’s limitations and employer requirements.
-These specialists maintain ongoing communication with medical professionals, current employers, and potential new employers to ensure suitable matches.
+These specialists maintain ongoing communication with the company doctor, current employers, and potential new employers to ensure suitable matches.

 The process also includes accommodation considerations that regular job searches do not address.
 Track 2 specialists help identify workplace adjustments, assess job compatibility with medical restrictions, and facilitate discussions about necessary modifications before employment begins.
 This comprehensive approach significantly increases the likelihood of successful, sustainable job placement for individuals with specific needs or limitations.